 For a while ecommerce stores were the biggest change in retail

 In the 1990’s many of the companies we now know and (sometimes) love were just beginning.
-Due to the pressure real estate cost, many could not open physical stores such as Walmart, Macy’s or Barnes & Noble.
+These brands had a hard time developing physical outlets like their counterparts – Walmart, Macy’s or Barnes & Noble.
 But it didn’t matter.

 Amazon’s first web page.

 They took their business to a new medium – the web.
 A peculiar technology at the time, one that was not estimated to work for commerce in the long run.

 But it did and it gave us the likes of Amazon.
 This was the biggest change in retail at that time.
 It took Walmart almost 11 years to set up their online store from their first proof of concept.
 When that was done, Amazon was already well established so it was an uphill battle from there.

 For a very long time the idea of doing commerce was an either/or choice between in-store and online.